 NOT good morning, roosters.

 Today was spent purely on hanging out in the area and by the pool.

 Laura’s neck had got sunburnt before and it burnt again so

 time Irma added a drop of 1% hydrocortisone lotion Laura would bite her

 teeth and go for a quick walk around.
 The lotion needed to be added a

-couple of times, and it was lucky the skin didn’t get infected or
+couple of times, and it was lucky the skin didn’t get

 turned worse.
 Laura needs to be really careful; she burns really

 quickly despite having plenty of sunscreen where as Jaana gets a tan

 easily – she was actually the only one whose skin